-In this post I am going to share with you some basic tips on building just one template using an electronic music track.
+In this post, I am going to share with you some basic tips on building just one template using an electronic music track.
 This process can then be repeated for other styles of music that you wish to write in.
-Although the screen shots I have provided are from Cubase, this article is not specific to any particular DAW.
+Although the screenshots I have provided are from Cubase, this article is not specific to any particular DAW.
 You will, however, learn the best way to set up a template and how to flesh out a basic arrangement map.

 "One of the answers to what seems like a sleight of hand magic trick is templates.
 One of the easiest things you can do to speed up your workflow is by creating a template map of tracks in different styles."

-First thing to do is find several tracks in a number of styles.
+The first thing to do is to find several tracks in a number of styles.
 I would start with a style that you are comfortable with writing in, just to get a feel for making a template.
 Once you have done it with something safe and familiar you can then apply the same logic to other styles.
 To avoid any copyright infringements I will demonstrate the process of mapping out the track arrangement using my own compositions.